 Nurse Support Programs I & II

 Outpatient Services Survey Results

 The State of Maryland is leading a transformative effort to improve care and reduce the growth in health care spending.
 Effective January 1, 2014, the State of Maryland and the Centers for Medicare & Medicaid Services (CMS) entered into a new initiative to modernize Maryland’s unique all-payer rate-setting system for hospital services.
 As the State’s hospital rate-setting authority, the HSCRC plays a vital role in the implementation of this innovative approach to health reform.

-Under the new “Total Cost of Care Model,” Maryland will be expected to progressively transform care delivery across the health care system with the objective of improving health and quality of care.
-At the same time, State growth in Medicare spending must be maintained lower than the national growth rate.
+Under the new “Total Cost of Care Model,” Maryland will progressively transform care delivery across the health care system with the objective of improving health and quality of care.
+At the same time, the State's growth in Medicare spending must be maintained lower than the national growth rate.
 The Total Cost of Care Model will give the State flexibility to tailor initiatives to the Maryland health care context, and encourage providers to drive health care innovation.
 The Total Cost of Care Model encourages continued Care Redesign, and provides new tools and resources for primary care providers to better meet the needs of patients with complex and chronic conditions and help Marylanders achieve better health status overall.
-Additional details on the Model can be found on the Modernization tab.
+Terms of the agreement can be found here , and additional details on the Model can be found on the Modernization tab.

 >> More news